salanisor/role_sample_with_collections/README.md

     role_cisco_nxos

-In this directory you will create the following structure and will allow you to turn it into a git repository to use as-is inside of Ansible Tower or cli.
+In this directory you will create the following structure and will allow you to turn it into a git repository to use as-is inside of Ansible Tower or through the cli.

+#### Example what you will end with.
 ```
 tree -L 4
 .